-Prospectuses, reports to shareholders and proxy statements - The fund's fiscal year ends on November 30.
+Prospectuses, reports to shareholders and proxy statements - The fund's fiscal year ends on December 31.
 Shareholders are provided updated summary prospectuses annually and at least semi-annually with reports showing the fund's expenses, key statistics, holdings information and investment results (annual report only).
 Shareholders may request a copy of the fund's current prospectus at no cost by calling (800) 421-4225 or by sending an email request to prospectus@americanfunds.com.
 Shareholders may also access the fund's current summary prospectus, prospectus, statement of additional information and shareholder reports at capitalgroup.com/prospectus.
-The fund's annual financial statements are audited by the fund's independent registered public accounting firm, PricewaterhouseCoopers LLP.
+The fund's annual financial statements are audited by the fund's independent registered public accounting firm, Deloitte & Touche LLP.
 In addition, shareholders may also receive proxy statements for the fund.
-In an effort to reduce the volume of mail shareholders receive from the fund when a household owns more than one account, the Transfer Agent has taken steps to eliminate duplicate mailings of summary prospectuses, shareholder reports and proxy statements.
-To receive additional copies of a summary prospectus, report or proxy statement, shareholders should contact the Transfer Agent.
+In an effort to reduce the volume of mail shareholder reports and proxy statements.
+To receive additional copies of a summary prospectus, report or proxy statements, shareholder should contact the Transfer Agent.